looSeeCan/surface_pro3/README.md

 Note.
 There are these 4 tablets that I left a note on here: "These need work" The touchscreen and rotation are not working on them.
 Tried to do ray16 on here first but did not work.

+## Sep 30 2025

+Setting up 2 tablets for wip49 and wip55

+setup is good. need guns to complete setup

+TODO: I need to disable the wifi settings and or settings period.
+The user is able to see the wifi password and access other settings.

+### attemping Polkit

+this has failed so far. need to dig deeper